TerryV8/click-count/README.md

 ## As a architecture:

 I was concerned about the scalability, the resilience (replica) and the availability.
-Since then, I designed my architecture around that with AWS on public cloud and Kubernetes on on-premises wich provided me all those benefits.
+Since then, I designed my architecture around those purposes.
+Especially, AWS and Kubernetes helps me to answer to that willing.
 - #### Back End:
 We choose to let the redis cluster managed by AWS.
 Once the redis cluster on AWS is launched, with can access it through a endpoint (eg.)